fish-shell/fish-shell/doc_src/language.rst

    if set and not empty, will cause fish to print commands before they execute, similar to ``set -x`` in bash.
 The trace is printed to the path given by the `--debug-output` option to fish or the :envvar:`FISH_DEBUG_OUTPUT` variable.
 It goes to stderr by default.

+.. envvar:: FISH_DEBUG

+   Controls which debug categories :command:`fish` enables for output, analogous to the ``--debug`` option.

+.. envvar:: FISH_DEBUG_OUTPUT

+   Specifies a file to direct debug output to.

 .. envvar:: fish_user_paths